-Point F is calculated on the understanding that the excess energy released by the collapse of E is expended by the work done in compressing the pre-existing air volume to a new, smaller, volume.
+Point F is calculated on the understanding that the excess energy released by the collapse is expended by the work done in compressing the preexisting air volume to a new, smaller, volume.
 And since the new pressurized volume is contained within a bubble, which is a free-body of balanced tensile and compressive forces, there is no attendant change in the ambient energy level.
-Consequently, F can only exist at a slightly higher pore water content appropriately removed from E.
+Consequently, F can only exists at a slightly higher pore water content appropriately removed from E.